-There is one more crucial step to creating your content, which is to include elements that will get the attention of your audience and prevent them from nodding off while you are speaking.
-This what I am going to cover now in Part 2.
+In part 1 I covered how to create your content.
+There is one more crucial step to add, which is to include elements that will get the attention of your audience and prevent them from nodding off while you are speaking.
+This what I am going to cover now in this Part 2.

 So let’s get started: